crhbetz/mp-poraclePvpHelper/README.md

+# Deprecation warning

+This plugin will be considered deprecated and not receive further support, fixes or updates after the merge of [PoracleJS PR #474](https://github.com/KartulUdus/PoracleJS/pull/474), and you should stop using it to send data to PoracleJS after the merge of this PR!

 # mp-poraclePvpHelper
 This MAD plugin exists to pass RDM-like PvP data to PoracleJS using webhooks.
 It targets the PvP Stats Tracking implementation in the now merged
 [PoracleJS PR #151](https://github.com/KartulUdus/PoracleJS/pull/151) / [PR #206](https://github.com/KartulUdus/PoracleJS/pull/206)